tillbiskup/evedata/docs/architecture.rst

 measurement module (facade)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The :class:`Measurement <evedata.measurement.boundaries.measurement.Measurement>` facade is/will be the main entry point to the ``evedata`` package and hence the main interface both, for ``evedataviewer`` and ``radiometry`` packages as well as for human users.
+The :class:`Measurement <evedata.measurement.boundaries.measurement.Measurement>` facade is the main entry point to the ``evedata`` package and hence the main interface both, for ``evedataviewer`` and ``radiometry`` packages as well as for human users.
 Technically speaking, you are free to extract individual data from the structure and do whatever you like with it.
 However, one big difference between the current state of affairs and the ``evedata`` package is the :obj:`Measurement <evedata.measurement.boundaries.measurement.Measurement>` object as a central unit containing all relevant information.

 .. _fig-uml_evedata.measurement.boundaries.measurement: